-Sediment toxicity, following EPA-recommended methods (EPA 1994), was tested in October 2010 and April 2011, at the 10 quarterly stations using whole sediments for the 10-day Eohaustorius estuarius amphipod survival test.
+Sediment toxicity, following EPA-recommended methods (EPA 1994), was conducted on whole sediments collected from 10 stations in summer 2011 and from 9 stations in winter 2012, using the 10-day Eohaustorius estuarius amphipod survival test.
 Amphipods were exposed to test and control sediments and the percent survival in each were determined.
-Toxicity threshold criteria were selected to be consistent with the Water Quality Control Plan for Enclosed Bays and Estuaries - Part 1 Sediment Quality (State Water Resources Control Board, California Environmental Protection Agency, 2009; Bay et Stations which were significantly al. 2009). different when compared to the control, determined by a two sample t-test, were categorized as nontoxic when survival was 90-100% of the control, lowly toxic when survival was 80-89% of the control, and moderately toxic when survival was 59-81% of the control.
-Stations which were not significantly different when compared to the control were categorized as nontoxic when survival was 82-100% of the control and lowly toxic when survival was 59-81% of the control.
+Toxicity threshold criteria were selected to be consistent with the Water Quality Control Plan for Enclosed Bays and Estuaries - Part 1 Sediment Quality (State Water Resources Control Board, California Environmental Protection Agency, 2009; Bay et al. 2009).
+Stations which were significantly different when compared to the control, determined by a two sample t-test, were categorized as nontoxic when survival was 90-100% of the control, lowly toxic when survival was 82-89% of the control, and moderately toxic when survival was 59-81% of the control.
+Stations which were not significantly different when compared to the control and lowly toxic when survival was 59-81% of the control.
 All stations exhibiting survival less than 59% of the control were categorized as highly toxic.

 Linear regression was used to determine depth related factors and Pearson correlation for relationships to sediment physical attributes and chemical concentrations (e.g., total linear alkylbenzene-tLAB).
-Regression and correlation analyses were conducted using

-MINITAB 15 (2007)statistical software.
-Principal components analysis (PCA) is an ordination technique used to map stations in multiple-dimensions based on the similarity of their samples (i.e., sediment concentrations).
-Correlation-based PCA was performed using the PRIMER (2001) statistical software package on samples collected in July Test parameters incorporated the sediment physical and chemical measures determined to be the best effluent footprint indicators.
-These were determined statistically by Dr. Kerry Ritter (Biostatistician) of the Southern California Coastal Water Research Project (Costa Mesa, CA) using District historical marine monitoring data. parameters used were percent fine sediments (silt+ clay), tLAB, cadmium, and zinc.
+Regression and correlation analyses were conducted using MINITAB 15 (2007) statistical software.
+Principal components analysis (PCA) is an ordination technique used to map stations in multiple-dimensions based on the similarity of their samples (i.e., sediment chemical concentrations).
+Correlation-based PCA was performed using the PRIMER (2001) statistical software package on samples collected in July 2011.
+Test parameters incorporated the sediment physical and chemical measures determined to be the best effluent footprint indicators.
+These were determined statistically by Dr. Kerry Ritter (Biostatistician) of the Southern California Coastal Water Research Project (Costa Mesa, CA) using District historical marine monitoring data.
+The parameters used were total linear alkylbenzenes (tLAB), cadmium, and zinc.
 Temporal trends were assessed graphically (qualitatively).

-Total dichlorodipheynltrichloroethane (tDDT) represents the summed concentrations of o,p'and p,p'- [2,4- and 4,4'-] isomers of DDD, DDE, and DDT and p,p'-DDMU, total polychlorinated biphenyls (tPCB) represents the summed concentrations of 45 congeners, and total chlorinated pesticides (tPest) represents the sum of alpha- and cis-chlordane, cis- and transnonachlor, hexachlorobenzene, aldrin, dieldrin, endrin, gamma-BHC, heptachlor, heptachlor epoxide. and Mirex.
-For summed concentrations, undetected components (i.e., concentrations below the analytical detection limits) were treated as zero. component concentrations were undetected, the corresponding total concentrations were assumed to be zero.
+Total dichlorodipheynltrichloroethane (tDDT) represents the summed concentrations of o,p'and p,p'- [2,4- and 4,4'-] isomers of DDD, DDE, and DDT and p,p'-DDMU, total polychlorinated biphenyls (tPCB) represents the summed concentrations of 45 congeners, and total chlorinated pesticides (tPest) represents the sum of alpha- and cis-chlordane, cisand trans-nonachlor, hexachlorobenzene, aldrin, dieldrin, endrin, gamma-BHC, heptachlor, heptachlor epoxide, and Mirex.
+For summed concentrations, undetected components (i.e., concentrations below the analytical detection limits) were treated as zero.
+When all component concentrations were undetected, the corresponding total concentrations were assumed to be zero.
 Non-detected single analytes (e.g., individual metals) are assigned a value of one-half the detection limit for statistical analysis.